How to Discipline a Child with Oppositional Defiant Disorder (ODD)

 11 of 12

 Helping parents learn to praise good behavior is one of the toughest challenges therapists face.
 Many parents are so focused on bad behavior that they stop reinforcing positive ones.
-A few tips for children with ODD: Specify the praiseworthy behavior, be enthusiastic while not overdoing it, and finish up with a non-verbal gesture — a kiss on the cheek or a hug.
+A few tips for dealing with ODD in children:

 12 of 12